 In 1921 the new Republican administration announced that a swiftly growing pool of US overseas assets was ‘assuming an increasing importance’ for ‘foreign political relations’.

 Proclaiming official ‘alarm’, in mid-1921 President Harding, along with Treasury Secretary Mellon, Commerce Secretary Hoover and Secretary of State Hughes, met in Washington with representatives of JP Morgan & Co. and other investment houses and banks.

 It was finally agreed that all proposals for new foreign loans should be submitted to the State Department for its opinion, and a public notice to that effect was issued on March 3, 1922.
 The State Department in turn was to submit these proposals to Commerce and Treasury.
 The Commerce Department gave advice to the promoters, as to security and reproductive character.
 The State Department advised upon political desirability and undesirability.
 We made no pretense of authority, but relied upon cooperative action.

-In 1926, writing in Foreign Relations, John Foster Dulles would describe the ease with which cooperation ensued: ‘There is, generally speaking, a real willingness on the part of American bankers to subordinate their interest in aid of the attainment of important national objectives in the field of international relations.’
+In 1926, writing in Foreign Affairs, John Foster Dulles would describe the ease with which cooperation ensued: ‘There is, generally speaking, a real willingness on the part of American bankers to subordinate their interest in aid of the attainment of important national objectives in the field of international relations.’

 Indeed the US foreign policymaking elite — which from 1921 found permanent organization outside the State Department via the Council on Foreign Relations — was heavily populated by J.P.
 Morgan & Co. partners like Henry Davison, Thomas Lamont, Dwight Morrow and Russell Leffingwell (the CFR’s inaugural president was Morgan’s legal counsel John W. Davis).